isb-cgc/readthedocs/docs/source/sections/progapi/ISB_pipelines_top.rst

 and is intended to allow you to run single tasks at scale, allowing you to tailor how and when the tasks are submitted, monitor them as they finish etc.

+.. note:: With the advent of Google's `dsub <https://cloud.google.com/genomics/v1alpha2/dsub>`_ the ISB-CGC-pipelines framework is deprecated and no longer supported.

 Google Genomics Pipelines
 +++++++++++++++++++++++++